 Health district’s successful appeal

-The health district appealed this decision, where Court of Appeal judges determined the first judge was incorrect in concluding the health district’s peer opinions were irrational.
-The court recognised it was widely accepted practice in Australia not to administer gentamicin in a case such as this one and overturned the initial decision.
+The health district appealed this decision, and Court of Appeal judges determined the first judge was incorrect in concluding the health district’s peer opinions were irrational.
+The court recognised it was widely accepted practice in Australia not to administer gentamicin in a case such as this one, and overturned the initial decision.

 The Court of Appeal ruled that the child’s father would, therefore, have to pay the trial and appeal court costs for the health district.